LuccaSA/RestDrivenDomain/README.md

         { }
     }
 You don't need to register this controller.
+This is enough to create a functionning api route.

 ### Register all others layers:

-You need to register all others layers:
+You need to register any specific implementation in any layer:

      services.AddRdd<yourDbContext>()
              .AddReadOnlyRepository<Repository<MyFirstEntity>, MyFirstEntity>()
              .AddReadOnlyRestCollection<ReadOnlyRestCollection<MyFirstEntity, int>, MyFirstEntity, int>()
              .AddReadOnlyAppController<ReadOnlyAppController<MyFirstEntity, int>, MyFirstEntity, int>();

-You can override any layer to personalize behavior.
+You can override any layer to personalize their behavior.

 ### Remove Rights

-If you don't want to setup rights:
+By default, api are closed, meaning you'll need to setup rights yourself.
+If you don't want to setup rights and have your apis open:

             var rddBuilder = services.AddRdd<CleemyDbContext>();
             rddBuilder.WithDefaultRights(RightDefaultMode.Open);